Printer Friendly PDF

 - Obesity: Kidney cancer risk increases for people who are extremely overweight.

-- Race: African Americans have a slight increased risk of kidney cancer.
+- Race: African Americans and Native Americans have a slight increased risk of kidney cancer.

 - Certain medicines: Use of phenacetin, a popular non-prescription pain reliever, has been linked to renal cell carcinoma.
 Because it has not been available for two decades, it is no longer a major concern.